The Top Questions Your Bugman Gets About Bed Bugs in South Carolina

 10. How do bed bugs get into homes?

 Bed bugs can hitch a ride into your home on clothing, luggage, or furniture.
 They can also be brought in by secondhand items such as mattresses, box springs, or couches.
-Once inside, they will hide in cracks and crevices, such as baseboards or behind picture frames, until a bed bug treatment can be performed by pest management licensed in South Carolina to provide control services.
+Once they are inside, they will hide in cracks and crevices, such as baseboards or behind picture frames until a bed bug treatment can be performed by a pest management licensed in South Caroliona to provide control services.

 11. Do bedbugs bite?